Last in Line

-Last in Line is an American rock band formed in Los Angeles in 2012 by former members of the original lineup of Dio.
-The band's name comes from the 1984 Dio album The Last in Line.
-Following the death of frontman Ronnie James Dio in 2010, the original lineup of drummer Vinny Appice, bassist Jimmy Bain, guitarist Vivian Campbell, and keyboardist Claude Schnell reunited along with vocalist Andrew Freeman to perform the Dio songs they originally recorded.
-The band released a studio album of original material without Schnell titled Heavy Crown in February 2016.
+Last in Line is a British rock band formed in 2012 by former members of Dio's original lineup.
+Their name comes from the 1984 Dio album, The Last in Line.
+Following the death of frontman Ronnie James Dio in 2010, drummer Vinny Appice, bassist Jimmy Bain, guitarist Vivian Campbell and keyboardist Claude Schnell reunited and added vocalist Andrew Freeman to perform the Dio songs they originally recorded.
+They released three studio albums of original material without Schnell (two without Bain) between February 2016 and March 2023.

-Biography

 Dio origins

 Former Black Sabbath members vocalist Ronnie James Dio and drummer Vinny Appice formed Dio in October 1982 in the United States with bassist Jimmy Bain and guitarist Vivian Campbell.
 The band released their debut album, Holy Diver in May 1983.
 Since Ronnie James Dio and Jimmy Bain had played keyboards on the record, they recruited keyboardist Claude Schnell for live shows in 1983 and the following Holy Diver tour.
-Claude Schnell would later become a full member of Dio, and the band's first recorded effort as a quintet would be 1984's The Last in Line.
+Claude Schnell later became a full member of Dio, and the band's first recorded effort as a quintet was 1984's The Last in Line.
 The band proceeded to release Sacred Heart in 1985 and The Dio E.P. in 1986 before Campbell was fired.
 The remaining members were joined by guitarist Craig Goldy to release Dream Evil in 1987 before the departure of Bain, Appice and Schnell.
-They would not play in Dio together again, however Appice would return to the band between 1993 and 1998 as well as Bain between 1999 and 2004.
+They did not play in Dio together again.
+Appice returned between 1993 and 1998 and Bain between 1999 and 2004.